vivin-neelankavil/Jio_IPTV/README.md

 Steps

 1. Install the following android apps from any android play store(be it aptoide or mod market)<br>
-  a.
-'KSWEB: web developer kit', the author of this script recommends using paid/PRO version<br>
+  a. <a href="https://play.google.com/store/apps/details?id=ru.kslabs.ksweb">'KSWEB: web developer kit'</a>, the author of this script recommends using paid/PRO version<br>
-  b.
-Tivimate or OTT Navigator Player, I recommend using the paid version as this it has the closest/similar interface of using ideal TV setup box<br>
+  b. <a href="https://play.google.com/store/apps/details?id=ar.tvplayer.tv">Tivimate</a> or <a href="https://play.google.com/store/apps/details?id=studio.scillarium.ottnavigator">OTT Navigator Player</a>, I recommend using the paid version of <a href="https://play.google.com/store/apps/details?id=by.stari4ek.tvirl">TVirl</a> as this it has the closest/similar interface of using ideal TV setup box<br>

 2. Download the [JioTV zip](https://github.com/mitthu786/TS-JioTV/blob/main/tsjiotv.zip?raw=true) file<br>
   a.
 Extract the 'tsjiotv' folder inside the tsjiotv.zip and copy it to 'htdocs' directory <br>